 If you do get an item that differs from the item you ordered, is it possible to return the item to Wish for a refund?
 Yes, returns are possible, but they are not very easy.

-Wish does offer returns and refunds, but they don't refund the initial shipping cost (usually pretty low) and you can expect to deal with a clunky customer service process that operates about 12 hours off from the United States.
+Wish does offer returns and refunds, but they don't refund the initial shipping cost (usually pretty low) and you can expect to deal with a clunky customer service process.

 Initiate a return to Wish through the app.
 You will message back and forth with customer service and they will send you a shipping label to return the item.
 Wish does not list a phone number so it is hard to contact someone directly.
 There is also no obvious option to escalate the customer service concern to someone else if the rep is not satisfying your concerns.

 My Terrible Experience Trying to Return an Item

 In my experience Wish is very good about issuing refunds, but the return process isn't friendly, as I unfortunately discovered first-hand.
 I bought a PAX 3 vaporizer as a Christmas present, hoping to get a deal.
 But the product that arrived was a clear knock-off, so I initiated a return.
 I was allowed 60 days to return the item but the customer service rep stalled and ignored me for long enough that the 60 days vanished.
 I had no option other than to say good-bye to that $85.